Special Educational Needs and Disability (SEND)

 - Pupil observation indicates that they have additional needs in one of the four areas: Communication and interaction; Cognition and learning; Social, mental and emotional health; Sensory/physical

 What should I do if I think my child may have special educational needs?

 If you have concerns then please firstly discuss these with your child’s teacher.
-This then may result in a referral to the school SENCo who is Mr Howard and can contacted through the school office.
+This then may result in a referral to the school SENCo who can be contacted through the school office.
 All parents will be listened to.
 Their views and their aspirations for their child will be central to the assessment and provision that is provided by the school.

 How will I know how the school supports my child?

 All pupils will be provided with high quality teaching that is differentiated to meet the diverse needs of all learners.
 Pupils with a disability will be provided with “reasonable adjustments” in order to increase their access to the taught curriculum.

 The quality of teaching is monitored through a number of processes that includes: